 These authors proposed answers to the classic question: "What does it mean to think like a lawyer--an American lawyer?"
 Their answers differed, but taken together they form a powerful brief for the existence of a distinct and powerful style of reasoning--and of rulership.
 The legal mind is as often critical as constructive, however, and these texts form a canon of critical thinking, a toolbox for resisting and unravelling the arguments of the best legal minds.
 Each article is preceded by a short introduction highlighting the article's main ideas and situating it in the context of its author's broader intellectual projects, the scholarly debates of his or her time, and the reception the article received.

-David Kennedy is Manley O. Hudson Professor of Law and Director of the European Law Research Center at Harvard Law School.
+Law students and their teachers will benefit from seeing these classic writings, in full, in the context of their original development.
+For lawyers, the collection will take them back to their best days in law school.
+All readers will be struck by the richness, the subtlety, and the sophistication with which so many of what have become the clichés of everyday legal argument were originally formulated.David Kennedy is Manley O. Hudson Professor of Law and Director of the European Law Research Center at Harvard Law School.
 His books include The Dark Sides of Virtue and Of War and Law(forthcoming) (both Princeton).
 William W. Fisher III is Hale and Dorr Professor of Intellectual Property Law and Director of the Berkman Center for Internet & Society at Harvard Law School.
 His most recent book is Promises to Keep: Technology, Law, and the Future of Entertainment.